Sunday, July 26, 2015

 In true Munsch style, he wrote the book so the children could quickly become engaged with the reading.
 We all loved repeating "Up, up, up, up, down."
 And we enjoyed the illustrator's (Michael Martchenko) silly sense of humour.

 In the end, I was so thankful I'd taken that leap.
 I was delighted to see a group of children so entertained by books.
-And all those wonderful old feelings I got from reading to children, they all came rushing back.
+And all those wonderful old feelings I got from reading to children came rushing back.
 I road those feelings for a few days--such joy.

 Over many years of reading books to children, here some of my favourite books (in no particular order--meaning: if I could list them all first, I would)...